-Our executive team is accountable for, and takes ownership of, the short-term and long-term performance of the Corporation within a culture that requires ethical behavior and transparency.
+Our executive team is accountable for, and takes ownership of, the short-term and long-term performance of the Company within a culture that requires ethical behavior and transparency.
 The following is a summary of key executive compensation plans and policies aligned with best practice that are discussed in greater detail in this Compensation Discussion and Analysis:

-- Compensation Philosophy-The Compensation Committee developed a compensation philosophy which guides the design of all compensation programs, emphasizing employee recruitment and retention, a performance-based culture, and cost effectiveness. - Compensation Elements-The primary components of our compensation program are base salary, short-term incentives in the form of our annual cash bonus program, and long-term incentives in the form of stock options and restricted stock units.
-We target the market median when setting all components of executive compensation. - Pay for Performance-Our pay programs are designed to support our pay for performance philosophy, emphasizing and rewarding execution of our business strategy and achievement of corporate objectives. - Change in Control Agreements-We employ change in control agreements for a very limited number of key executives to retain our leadership in the event of a change in control and also to provide them with financial security in case of a loss of employment.
-Our agreements only provide benefits to participants if there is both a change in control of the Corporation and termination of employment other than for cause. - Employment Agreements In general, we do not offer our senior executives employment agreements other than to the extent they are common local practice.
-None of our named executive officers was covered by an employment agreement in fiscal 2013. - Share Ownership Guidelines-To align our executives with the long-term interests of our stockholders and promote Corporation ownership, our executives are required to hold a meaningful value of Haemonetics stock for the duration of their employment. - Executive Benefits and Perquisites-Executives are provided a competitive benefits program that consists of health, disability, and life insurance and our 401(k) retirement plan on the same basis as our non-executive employees.
+Compensation Philosophy-The Compensation Committee developed a compensation philosophy which guides the design of all compensation programs, emphasizing employee recruitment and commitment, a performance-based culture, and cost effectiveness.

+- Pay for Performance-Our pay programs are designed to support our pay for performance philosophy, emphasizing and rewarding execution of our business strategy and achievement of corporate objectives. - Share Ownership Guidelines-To align our executives with the long-term interests of our stockholders and promote Company ownership, our executives are required to hold a meaningful value of Haemonetics stock for the duration of their employment. - Executive Benefits and Perquisites-Executives are provided a competitive benefits program that consists of health, disability, and life insurance and our 401(k) retirement plan on the same basis as our non-executive employees.
 In addition, certain of our US-based senior executives, including all named executive officers, are able to participate in a non-qualified deferred compensation program that allows them to defer certain elements of their pay over the 401(k) limit.
-The Corporation has not made any contributions to the plan. - Recapture Policy-Our annual bonus plan contains a provision that allows us to recoup any payouts made as a result of material non-compliance with any financial reporting requirement that requires a restatement or if an employee's actions violate the Haemonetics Code of Business Conduct. - Compensation Risk The Compensation Committee considers risk when designing our compensation plans.
-The Committee also conducts a comprehensive annual review of compensation risk in the fourth quarter to assess the presence of any risks that may have a material adverse effect on the Corporation. - Independent Compensation Committee- Our Compensation Committee is comprised of only independent members of Board of Directors.

-• Independent Consultant- The consultant to the Compensation Committee provides no other services to the Corporation or management.
+To maintain comparable savings opportunities for all employees, the Company has not made any contributions to the deferred compensation plan. - Benchmarking and Peer Group Analysis- We target the market and peer group medians when setting total executive compensation. - Employment Agreements In general, we do not offer our senior executives employment agreements other than to the extent they are common local practice.
+None of our named executive officers was covered by an employment agreement in fiscal 2014. - Change in Control Agreements-We employ change in control agreements for a very limited number of key executives to retain our leadership in the event of a change in control and also to provide them with financial security in case of a loss of employment.
+Our agreements only provide benefits to participants if there is both a change in control of the Company and termination of employment other than for cause. - Recapture Policy-Our annual incentive program contains a provision that allows us to recoup any payouts made as a result of material non-compliance with any financial reporting requirement that requires a restatement under the securities laws as result of misconduct or if an employee's actions violate the Haemonetics Code of Business Conduct. - Hedging-Our Code of Conduct prohibits our executives from hedging our securities. - Compensation Risk- The Compensation Committee considers risk when designing our compensation plans.
+The Committee also conducts a comprehensive annual review of compensation risk in the fourth quarter to assess the presence of any risks that may have a material adverse effect on the Company. - Independent Compensation Committee- Our Compensation Committee is comprised of only independent members of Board of Directors. - Independent Consultant- The consultant to the Compensation Committee provides no other services to the Company or management.

-Compensation Philosophy
+Compensation Philosophy and Key Elements